TheFlyingDutchmans/Project6.2/README.md

-parent of feaafe3...
-Revert "Merge branch 'main' of https://github.com/TheFlyingDutchmans/Project6.2" Schemas -> Hold the JSON and XML Schemas used to verify the request data
+Schemas -> Hold the JSON and XML Schemas used to verify the request data
     JSON -> Has the JSON Schemas for all requests
     XML -> Has the XSD files for all requests
 config -> The config files for secret key, db connection and API IP and port
 scripts -> Tools and functions used by the API for JSON XML etc